elotroalex/chiens/_texts/translation.md

 - was it really to see you that the pyramids
 - have
 - stood
-- on tiptoe tonight?
+- on their tiptoes tonight?

-*(At this moment a rain of stones thrown by invisible hands falls on the delegations; disarray.)*
+*(At this moment a hail of stones thrown by invisible hands falls on the delegations; disarray.)*

 - {:.sp} Toussaint.

 - Ha! ha!
-- they didn't like that.
-Funny.
+- they don't like that.
+That's funny.
 - Crawl, crawl all the way back to oblivion, river of filth

 *(Mad dash for safety; exit the clergy giving out blessings, fearfully.)*